zarf-dev/proposals/0032-support-ipv6/README.md

 In order for the controller to start the injection process when a new node is added to the cluster it will need the configmap payloads already in the cluster.
 To achieve this the payload configmaps will no longer be deleted from the cluster during `zarf init` when the registry proxy solution is used.
 This amounts to about an additional ~32mb of configmaps stored in the cluster permanently.

-The registry will now force mtls connections with a certificate authority that the host using the Zarf CLI is unlikely to recognize.
-To enable mtls Zarf will pull the CA and the same client cert that socat is using to configure TLS from the cluster before making any calls to the internal registry.
+The registry will now force mTLS connections with a certificate authority that the host using the Zarf CLI is unlikely to recognize.
+To enable mTLS from the host to the internal registry Zarf will configure any https requests to use the CA and client certificates by pulling them from the cluster.

 ### Test Plan